perpetual-education-personal/order-of-importance/README.md

 content > type > layout > details + critique

-(two weeks) - another level of _seriously making decisions_ -
+Two weeks, another level of _seriously making decisions_ -

 (and we'll help you make those decisions too)

 ### A new version of your website

 It exists.
 It has been tested.
-It's got it's whole visual language - and all the layouts in place.
+It's got its whole visual language, and all the layouts in place.
 You're now commanding a site of a size that you can learn more from.
-I really learn CSS - you have to have enough surface area to see the next level of complexity.
+If you really want to learn CSS - you have to have enough surface area to see the next level of complexity.